How to Apply

 We offer School Direct Non-Salaried courses in the Secondary phase (11-16) where you can choose your placement school.
 On DFE Apply please select The Compton School course.

-We also offer a School Centred Training Route (‘SCITT’) in the Secondary phase (11-16) where you are interviewed centrally and placed at one of our partner schools.
+We also offer a School Centred Training Route (‘SCITT’) in the Secondary phase (11-16) where we will discuss the placement school if you are invited to the interview process.
 On DFE Apply please select Compton SCITT course.

 Please see the link here for a detailed explanation of the difference between these routes.